dmiller/clojure-clr-next/_posts/2025-09-04-functional-anatomy.md

 categories: general
 ---

 We look at the implementation of functions in ClojureCLR and how evaluation/compilation translates a source code definition of a function to the underlying class representation.
+(The first of several posts on this topic.)

 ## The universe, and everything